-- (a) [1pts] Briefly explain the concept of "Overfitting" and list at least 2 different techniques to alleviate the potential overfitting issue. - (b) [1pts] List three pitfalls of K Nearest Neighbors approach. - (c) [1pts] Design an application in your own medical research which can use linear regression or KNN.
-Also provide brief comments about potential risks of such ML approach.
+- (a) [0.5pts] Briefly explain the concept of "Overfitting" and list at least 2 different techniques to alleviate the potential overfitting issue. - (b) [1pts] Describe how the magnitude of K impact's modelling in KNN algorithm and how to choose it for a problem. - (c) [1.5pts] Design two applications in your own medical research, one in regression category and one in classification category.
+Also provide brief comments about potential risks of such ML approach on medical samples.

-2. [2pts] Python Familiarity.
+2. [2.5pts] Python Familiarity.